thomas-cloudsec/azure-cloud-security-labs/README.md

 Hey there!
 This is my hands-on engineering log.
 It documents how I set up an isolated cloud security lab in Microsoft Azure, ran into real-world errors, and figured out how to fix them using modern DevSecOps practices.

-Instead of just clicking buttons in a cloud portal, I built everything through code.
-It wasn't a perfectly smooth ride—I hit roadblocks with cloud quotas, Git sync issues, and key mismatches.
+Instead of just clicking buttons in a cloud portal, I built everything through code (IaC - Infrastructure as Code).
+It wasn't a perfectly smooth ride — I hit roadblocks with cloud quotas, Git sync issues, and key mismatches.
 I’ve documented every mistake and fix below so you don't have to waste time failing the same way I did.

 ---